Serviceportal–Baden-Württemberg

 A different responsibility applies in the following cases (e.g. for companies that are subject to the European Industrial Emissions Directive, the Hazardous Incident Ordinance or mining law):

-Departments 5, Environment of the respective locally responsible regional councils are the competent immission control authorities for company premises on which
+Department 5, Environment of the respective local regional councils are the competent immission control authorities for business premises on which

 exists or is to be constructed.